 yield.
 The valuation model considers the present value of net cash flows to be generated from the property, taking into account the expected rental growth rate, vacant periods, occupancy rate, lease incentive costs such as rent-free periods and other costs not paid by tenants.
 The expected cash flows are discounted using risk-adjusted discount rates.
 Among other factors, the discount rate estimation considers the quality of a building and its location (prime vs secondary), tenant credit quality and lease terms.

 Significant increases/(decreases) in estimated rental value and rent growth per annum in isolation would result in a significantly higher/ (lower) fair value of the properties.
-Significant incerases/(decreases) in long-term vacancy rate and discount rate (and exit yield) in isolation would result in a significantly lower/ (higher) fair value.
+Significant increases/(decreases) in long-term vacancy rate and discount rate (and exit yield) in isolation would result in a significantly lower/ (higher) fair value.

 All resulting fair value estimates for investment properties are included in level 3.
-Refer Note 40.
+Refer note 40.

 a.
 Mindteck Employees Welfare Trust (‘Trust’)

 b.
-On April 01, 2008, the Company acquired 100% equity in its fellow subsidiary Chendle Holdings Limited, BVI ('Chendle Holdings') including its wholly owned subsidiary Primetech Solutions Inc., USA at an agreed valuation of USD 6,600,000 (approximately Rs 264,664,741) and the purchase consideration was agreed to be settled by a fresh issue of the equity shares of the Company to the shareholders of Chendle Holdings.
-The issue of equity shares to discharge the purchase
+On April 01, 2008, the Company acquired 100% equity in its feiiow subsidiary Chendie Holdings Limited, BVI ('Chendie Holdings') including its wholly owned subsidiary Primetech Soiutions Inc., USA at an agreed vaiuation of USD 6,600,000 (approximateiy Rs 264,664,741) and the purchase consideration was agreed to be settied by a fresh issue of the equity shares of the Company to the sharehoiders of Chendie Hoidings.
+The issue of equity shares to discharge the purchase consideration has been recorded at a price of Rs 73.54 per equity share, being the fair vaiue of the equity shares issued as per the vaiuation carried out by the independent vaiuer.

 d.
 Terms/rights attached to equity and preference shares

 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive the remaining assets of the Company after distribution of all preferential amounts.
-However, no such preferential amounts exists currently.
-The distribution will be in proportion to the number of equity shares held by the shareholders.
+However,

 i.
 Capital reserve